-The difference between being a Future Maker and a Future Taker is your behavior.
-Respect or Respetu is a central
+The difference between being a future maker and a future taker is your behavior.
+Respect or "liyor" is a central Yapese value.

-CHamoru value.
 You must have respect for yourself, for others, for our islands, ocean and planet.
 The health of the environment is interconnected to many other issues.
 These lessons will focus on the issue of wildfires on our islands.
-This is a science curriculum but it also is interdisciplinary with subjects such as social studies and the CHamoru culture and language.
+This is a science curriculum but it also is interdisciplinary with subjects, such as social studies and the Yapese culture and language.
 A major goal of this curriculum is to grow the next generation of environmental stewards.
-Lesson 1 sets the foundation for the value sets we hope to pass on to our students.
-Grounding youth in cultural knowledge and native songs and stories establishes a strong sense of place.
-Learning the geography of not just one specific island but of our archipelago and our wider Micronesia and Oceania region is important.
-We exist in a sea of islands, learning more about our place in the vast Pacific Ocean will help us to become more self- reliant and interdependent as islanders.
-The second half of Lesson 1 establishes a sense of the issue of wildfire for the Mariana Islands.
+Lesson I sets the foundation for the value sets we hope to pass on to our students.
+Grounding youth in cultural knowledge and stories establishes a strong sense of place.
+Learning the geography of not just one specific island but our archipelago and our wider Micronesia and Oceania region is important.
+We exist in a sea of islands, learning more about our place in the vast Pacific Ocean will help us to become more self reliant and interdependent as islanders.
+The second half of Lesson 1 establishes a sense of the issue of wildfire for Yap (Wa'ab).